Dutch foreign minister resigns over Afghan evacuation crisis | DW | 16.09.2021

 A parliamentary majority decided that she had mishandled the evacuation of refugees from Afghanistan after the Taliban seized control.

 "Your chamber has decided the Cabinet acted irresponsibly," Kaag said.
-"The minister must go if her policy has been rejected."
+"I can only accept the consequences of this judgment as the

 The Dutch military managed to evacuate around 2,100 people from Afghanistan, however hundreds of Dutch citizens were left behind following the chaotic evacuation operation.